 Unsafe Rust

 All the code we’ve discussed so far has had Rust’s memory safety guarantees enforced at compile time.
-However, Rust has a second language hiding inside of it that does not enforce these memory safety guarantees: unsafe Rust.
-This works just like regular Rust, but gives you extra superpowers.
+However, Rust has a second language hidden inside it that doesn’t enforce these memory safety guarantees: it’s called unsafe Rust and works just like regular Rust, but gives us extra superpowers.

 Unsafe Rust exists because, by nature, static analysis is conservative.
-When the compiler is trying to determine if code upholds the guarantees or not, it’s better for it to reject some programs that are valid than accept some programs that are invalid.
-That inevitably means there are some times when your code might be okay, but Rust thinks it’s not!
-In these cases, you can use unsafe code to tell the compiler, “trust me, I know what I’m doing.”
-The downside is that you’re on your own; if you get unsafe code wrong, problems due to memory unsafety, like null pointer dereferencing, can occur.
+When the compiler tries to determine whether or not code upholds the guarantees, it’s better for it to reject some valid programs rather than accepting some invalid programs.
+Although the code might be okay, as far as Rust is able to tell, it’s not!
+In these cases, we can use unsafe code to tell the compiler, “trust me, I know what I’m doing.”
+The downside is that we use it at our own risk: if we use unsafe code incorrectly, problems due to memory unsafety, such as null pointer dereferencing, can occur.

-There’s another reason Rust has an unsafe alter ego: the underlying hardware of computers is inherently not safe.
-If Rust didn’t let you do unsafe operations, there would be some tasks that you simply could not do.
-Rust needs to allow you to do low-level systems programming like directly interacting with your operating system, or even writing your own operating system!
-That’s one of the goals of the language.
-Let’s see what you can do with unsafe Rust, and how to do it.
+Another reason Rust has an unsafe alter ego is that the underlying computer hardware is inherently unsafe.
+If Rust didn’t let us do unsafe operations, we couldn’t do certain tasks.
+Rust needs to allow us to do low-level systems programming, such as directly interacting with the operating system or even writing our own operating system.
+Working with low-level systems programming is one of the goals of the language.
+Let’s explore what we can do with unsafe Rust and how to do it.

 Unsafe Superpowers

-To switch into unsafe Rust we use the unsafe keyword, and then we can start a new block that holds the unsafe code.
-There are four actions that you can take in unsafe Rust that you can’t in safe Rust that we call “unsafe superpowers.”
-Those superpowers are the ability to:
+To switch to unsafe Rust, we use the unsafe keyword, and then start a new block that holds the unsafe code.
+We can take four actions in unsafe Rust, which we call unsafe superpowers, that we can’t in safe Rust.
+Those superpowers include the ability to:

 Dereference a raw pointer